saint-angels/saint-angels.github.io/_essays/running_log.md

 ## Day 20.
 25.03.2022

 Accepted the job offer.
-Getting used to an unfamilliar problem of searching for long-term place to live.
+Getting used to an unfamiliar problem of searching for long-term place to live.